roblabs/mapbox-gl-native/README.md

 This branch is to demonstrate and document source code on how to use Mapbox GL + WebP for iOS.

-For the Cleveland National Forest map, raster tiling with lossless PNG created map data of 103 MB.
-Raster tiling using WebP, covering the same region, and the same zoom level created map data of 34 MB.
-Given that [iOS Apps are capped at 100 MB](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/Chapters/SubmittingTheApp.html)... we at the Labs are bullish on [WebP](http://RobLabs.com/webp).
+For the Cleveland National Forest map, "raster tiling with lossless PNG" created map data of 103 MB.
+"Raster tiling using WebP", covering the same region, and the same zoom level created map data of 34 MB.
+A reduction in size of 66 MB!!

+Given that [iOS Apps are capped at 100 MB](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/Chapters/SubmittingTheApp.html)... we at the Rob Labs are bullish on [WebP](http://RobLabs.com/webp).

 This demo is based on the `mapbox-gl-native` tag  [ios-v3.6.0](https://github.com/mapbox/mapbox-gl-native/tree/ios-v3.6.0)

 ### WebP as a `mason` package

-Ideally, WebP should compiled in using the [`mapbox/mason`](https://github.com/mapbox/mason) architecture.  *cf.* [#450](https://github.com/mapbox/mason/issues/450)
+Ideally, WebP should be compiled using the [`mapbox/mason`](https://github.com/mapbox/mason) architecture.  *cf.* [#450](https://github.com/mapbox/mason/issues/450)

 *  [platform/ios/config.cmake](platform/ios/config.cmake#L4) has comments on how to pull in WebP using Mason